 I was treated to some of the most incredible meals in some very expensive restaurants.

 Kobe beef Shabu Shabu was one of my favourites, where an extremely expensive thinly cut Kobe beef is cooked at the table together with vegetables in a boiling broth.

 The food is then dipped in different types of sesame sauce as I remember it.
 It is really exquisite.

 In fact, most of the food I tasted in Japan was fantastic, as I am sure all the rugby fans in Japan are noticed during the rugby world cup, which was ongoing as I wrote this.

-Teppanyaki is Japanese cuisine that uses a hot metal plate to cook the food.
-I do not have one of these at home, but have used a wok instead to create a stir fry recipe instead.
+Unfortunately, I do not have a flat steel cooking plate at home, but have used a wok instead to create a stir fry recipe instead.

 For this recipe, I have used some lamb leg steaks, but I imagine you could just as easily use some lamb chops or cutlets if you deboned them.

 Alternatively, you could change the meat and make a teriyaki beef or a teriyaki chicken to suit your preference.

 Because it is a teriyaki lamb stir fry it was fairly quick to make, but allow some time to marinate the meat properly.